asimahmad/csv-tool-react-js/README.md

 # Getting started with csv react tool app

-This project is build using react js and bootstrp for styling.
+This project is built using react js and bootstrap for styling.

 Getting started with [React](https://reactjs.org/docs/getting-started.html).